Practical Nursing

 • Graduates enter the healthcare field with real-world experience from clinical placement opportunities in hospitals, retirement homes, and long-term care homes; as well as lab practice in a simulated environment on campus.

-• High-demand nurses in Ontario means graduates have a high chance of entering the workforce upon graduation.
+• The high demand for nurses in Ontario means graduates have a high chance of gaining employment upon graduation.

 Program Availability and Schedule